tweag/haskell-training/material/domain.md

 ---

-We define a `Question` by its title, some text containing the actual question, and the type required for the answer
+We define a `Question` by its title, which is some text containing the actual question, and the type required for the answer

 ---